turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap.markdown

 ## First things first, the container class.

 * Our site is pretty ugly still.
 First step is adding a container class.
-* A container is a fixed with element that responds to the size of the current window.
+* A container is a fixed width element that responds to the size of the current window.
 * It adds margins, centers, and wraps our content so it's a little bit nicer.
 * You add a `<div>` with the class of container to all of your content.